frostie/CaptorRPG/README.md

 # CaptorRPG
-An RPG in which the player must capture some of the world's most exotic animals.
+An RPG in which the player captures some of the world's most exotic animals.